Some Frequently Asked Questions About Grief and Suicide

 One of the first questions almost everyone asks after a suicide is: Why?
 Why would someone you love end their own life?
 How could I not have seen this coming?
 Suicide is very complicated, and it almost always leaves many questions unanswered.
 Often, we never learn exactly why our loved one took their life.
 The decision to die by suicide generally comes from a place of helplessness, hopelessness, and deep despair.
 Someone may have factors that increase their risk of suicide, such as impulsivity, or substance use.
 Nevertheless, it is important to remember that suicide is complex, and so is the grief after a loss by suicide.
 Seeking support or professional help may help you to process the loss and unanswered questions.

-I know someone who died by suicide and he didn’t seem depressed.
+I know someone who died by suicide and they didn’t seem depressed.

 Is the risk for suicide inherited?